datasciencemasters/go/README.md

-The Curriculum for learning Data Science, Open Source and at your fingertips.
+The Curriculum for learning Data Science, the Open Source way.

 ## The Internet is Your Oyster